RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 we can move on to QM/MM calculations that allow a more realistic description of the metal site and allows us to remove artificial constraints associated with the Fe-S bonds (we constrained them because we did not have bonded MM parameters available).

-Typical QM/MM calculations involve geometry optimizations of a system-subset : see step 4 below.
+Typical QM/MM calculations involve geometry optimizations (see :doc:`Geometry-optimization`) of a system-subset : see step 4 below.
 But here, due to the small cofactor involved and the availability of a decent cheap semi-empirical method (GFN-XTB) that can handle transition metals we can perform
 GFN-xTB/CHARMM36 QM/MM MD simulations for a few picoseconds and explore the dynamic nature of the metal site properly (the accuracy of such a simulations depends of course on how well the semi-empirical method handles the system).